Arduino Giga R1 WiFi

 Machine learning

-ml — Machine Learning runs quantised TFLite models on the Cortex‑M7 with CMSIS‑NN kernels — fast enough for compact detectors at a few frames per second, and the 8 MB SDRAM gives plenty of room for larger model weights.
+ml — Machine Learning runs quantised TFLite models on the Cortex‑M7 with CMSIS‑NN kernels — fast enough for compact detectors at a few frames per second.
 Models on the read‑only /rom filesystem load directly from flash without copying to RAM.
 Here’s a 128×128 BlazeFace detector overlaying the detected face and its six landmarks on every frame:

 import csi